windbirds/policies/terms.md

 #### Forbidden Consumption

-Including the substances and drinks that are forbidden under Portuguese Law, applicable even in International Waters, Alcohol and Tobacco cannot be consumed inside the vans and rigid inflatable boats.
+It is strictly prohibited to consume alcohol and tobacco inside the vans and rigid inflatable boats, even in International Waters.
+This includes substances and drinks that are forbidden under Portuguese Law.

 #### CCTV